 The world is in turmoil, Russia occupies part of Ukraine, reforms in Ukraine still have a way to go, and democracy is in retreat in much of Europe.

-According to the latest poll, Zelenskiy leads in the first round of the ballot scheduled for March 31, scoring 16.4 percent to former Prime Minister Yulia Tymoshenko’s 9.6 and President Petro Poroshenko’s 10.8.
-In the second round, scheduled for April, Zelenskiy beats Poroshenko, 39.6 to 18.1 percent, and Tymoshenko, 35.5 to 22.2 percent.
+According to the latest poll, Zelenskyy leads in the first round of the ballot scheduled for March 31, scoring 16.4 percent to former Prime Minister Yulia Tymoshenko’s 9.6 and President Petro Poroshenko’s 10.8.
+In the second round, scheduled for April, Zelenskyy beats Poroshenko, 39.6 to 18.1 percent, and Tymoshenko, 35.5 to 22.2 percent.

 Third, reform will stop altogether.
-For one thing, Zelenskiy has no clue as to how societies, economies, and polities change, and it’ll take him a year or two to learn.
-For another, the bureaucratic and administrative chaos that Zelenskiy’s coming to power will unleash will keep him occupied with maintaining or reestablishing basic order in a crumbling social, political, and economic system.
+For one thing, Zelenskyy has no clue as to how societies, economies, and polities change, and it’ll take him a year or two to learn.
+For another, the bureaucratic and administrative chaos that Zelenskyy’s coming to power will unleash will keep him occupied with maintaining or reestablishing basic order in a crumbling social, political, and economic system.

 As if these eventualities weren’t bad enough, it’s quite possible that Ukraine’s parliamentary elections in the fall will produce a deadlocked and fragmented legislature incapable of agreeing on anything.
 Ukraine would then have the worst of three possible worlds—a weak president and a weak Rada facing immense internal and external challenges.